 Expedited and exempt applications are generally screened within 10 days of receipt.
 If needed, a communication is sent requesting additional information/clarification before the submission is assigned for official review.
 Once all necessary information and/or documentation has been received the application packet is forwarded for official review.
 The official review may result in additional questions.

 If a new study requires review by a convened panel, it will be assigned to the next panel meeting for which the submission deadline has not passed.
 If the study includes prisoners as subjects it must be reviewed by Panel 2.
-If the study is a CICATS study it must be reviewed by the CICATS panel.
 After the meeting the Regulatory Specialist will prepare the minutes and give members 48 hours to comment on such.
 Within approximately 10 days after the meeting the IRB will issue a letter noting the outcome from the meeting.

 You cannot begin the project until you have IRB approval.